RustCrypto/hashes/README.md

 | :broken_heart: | Attack demonstrated in practice: avoid if at all possible |

 ### Minimum Rust version
-All crates in this repository support Rust 1.20 or higher.
+All crates in this repository support Rust 1.21 or higher.
 In future minimally supported version of Rust can be changed, but it will be done with the minor version bump.

+Older crate versions support older Rust as well up to 1.13.

 ### Crate names